zfoh/HaskellerZ/effective-haskell/the-service-pattern.markdown

     which enables us to mock them appropriately during testing.
 It also means that more of our code becomes platform independent, as we can switch dependencies easily.
-In the codebase at Better,
-  the service pattern was applicable to *all* our subsystems and made working with them a bliss.

 In my opinion,
-  there are non-obvious design decisions in the above definition of the service pattern.
+  there are two non-obvious design decisions in the above definition of the service pattern.
 First,
-  it does not abstract over the concrete monad, but uses 'IO' pervasively.
+  it does not abstract over the concrete monad, but uses `IO` pervasively.
 Second,
   it does not use type-classes to specify abstract `Handle`s.
-We discuss the rationale for these two decision in the following section.
+We discuss the rationale for these two decision in the following two sections.

 ### Relying on just IO

-The main reason why the functions in a service specification just use 'IO result' instead of custom monad stacks is that this composes better.
+The main reason why the functions in a service specification just use `IO result` instead of custom monad stacks is that this composes better.
-Monad stacks fix the order of arguments and produce friction at abstraction boundaries due to the necessary transformations.
+Monad stacks fix the order of arguments and produce friction at abstraction boundaries due to the necessary transformations between different monad stacks.
 We found it to be more pleasant to just pass around the handles to the necessary services as parameters (possibly grouped in a record).
-All dependencies are explicit
-  and we can use the great function application syntax to pass around handles.
+This way all dependencies are explicit and function application is all we need pass around handles.

 On a related note,
   we found at Better that adding effects to `IO` is often unnecessary,